speedment/speedment-doc/pages/stream_fundamentals.md

 ## Terminal Operations Examples

 Here is a list with examples for many of the *terminal operations*.
-The source code to the examples below with *terminal operations* can be found [here on GitHub](https://github.com/speedment/speedment-doc-examples/blob/master/src/main/java/com/speedment/documentation/stream_fundamentals/TerminalOperations.java)
+The source code for the examples below with *terminal operations* can be found [here on GitHub](https://github.com/speedment/speedment-doc-examples/blob/master/src/main/java/com/speedment/documentation/stream_fundamentals/TerminalOperations.java)

 ### forEach
 ``` java